Last modified July 29, 2025

 For guidance on writing effective PromQL queries, see the Prometheus querying documentation or our advanced PromQL tutorial.
 You can also explore queries in your installation’s Grafana explore interface.

-Recording rule example
+Recording rule examples

 apiVersion: monitoring.coreos.com/v1